David Cheriton

-David Ross Cheriton (born March 29, 1951) is a Canadian computer scientist, mathematician, billionaire businessman, philanthropist, and venture capitalist.
+David Ross Cheriton (born March 29, 1951) is a Canadian computer scientist, businessman, philanthropist, and venture capitalist.
 He is a computer science professor at Stanford University, where he founded and leads the Distributed Systems Group.

 He is a distributed computing and computer networking expert, with insight into identifying big market opportunities and building the architectures needed to address such opportunities.
 He has founded and invested in technology companies, including Google, where he was among the first angel investors; VMware, where he was an early investor; and Arista, where he was cofounder and chief scientist.
 He has funded at least 20 companies.